UncleCeiling/BitBurner/.contracts/contracts.md

 ### Proper 2-Coloring of a Graph (WIP - omega-net - contract-468024.cct)

 ### Find Largest Prime Factor (WIP - snap-fitness - contract-829165-CyberSec.cct)

+You are attempting to solve a Coding Contract.
+You have 10 tries remaining, after which the contract will self-destruct.

+A prime factor is a factor that is a prime number.
+What is the largest prime factor of 897014657?

+If your solution is an empty string, you must leave the text box empty.
+Do not use "", '', or ``.

 ### Compression I: RLE Compression (WIP - megacorp - contract-730228.cct)